Sam-aBii/Docker-Applications/README.md

 # Docker-Applications

-To containerize your app, follow these steps
+To containerize your apps follow these steps
-Make sure you are in html-js-app folder on your system
+Make sure you are in the app folder on your system

-docker build -t my-first-app . docker container run --name=first-docker-cont -d -p 8500:80 my-first-app
+Docker build -t your-app-name .

+Docker container run -d --name app-name -p 8200:80 my-first app